Sjord/Sjord.github.io/_posts/2018-09-23-impact-of-cyberattack.md

 <!-- photo source: https://www.jpl.nasa.gov/spaceimages/details.php?id=PIA17932 -->

+## Introduction

+If a company gets hacked, this results in technical costs to recover from the hack as well as damage to the public image of the company, impacting sales.
+This latter category is hard to estimate, as in most cases it is hard to say what would have happened if the company didn't get hacked.
+Nevertheless, some studies attempted to calculate the total cost of a cyber security breach.
+And the results of these studies are over the place:

+> Among the 46 per cent of businesses that detected breaches in the last 12 months, the survey finds that the average business faces costs of £ 1,570 as a result of these breaches.
+[11]

+> Therefore, the estimates of damage run into hundreds of millions of dollars, supporting the assertion that the risks of targeted cyber-attacks are not exaggerated.
+[6]

+So we can be sure that the costs range from £ 1,570 to hundreds of millions of dollars.
+That's quite a range, so let's break it down.

 ## Possible negative results of a hack

 A company that gets hacked experiences many cost factors.
 It takes work to recover from the hack.
 Users may lose trust in the company and take their business elsewhere.
 Later on in this article we will look at these possible damages from a hack: